AnnafCouto/PipMet/README.md

 a workflow for an internal library creation to be uploaded into NIST MS Search software for spectra annotation.

-The package was thought to be the more friendly-user as possible, even though it runs in code lines.
-Therefore, when information is needed, pop-ups will appear so that the user can input them.
+The package was thought to be as friendly-user as possible.
+Therefore, when information is needed, pop-ups will appear to collect input.

 ``` r {eval=FALSE}
 library(PipMet)